-When it comes to Mexico City travel, the question of how to get around can be nerve-wracking.
-It’s a huge, sprawling city, and you may not speak the language … so figuring out how to get from here to there is important.
+Getting around Mexico City has the potential to be nerve-wracking.
+It's a huge, sprawling city, and you may not speak the language ... so figuring out how to get from here to there is important.

-The one thing you don’t need to do is rent a car.
-Traffic in CDMX is horrible, driving in Mexico can be stressful, and there are so many better options for getting around.
+The one thing you don't need to do is rent a car.
+Traffic is horrible, driving in Mexico can be stressful, and there are so many better options for getting around.

 So what is the best way to get around Mexico City?
 You have a few choices: